JonasHeller/Grid-Gud/README.md

 Smart grid project part of the minor programming at the Universety of Amsterdam

-made by: Jonas Heller, Krolos Abdou, Justin Bon
+Made by: Jonas Heller, Krolos Abdou, Justin Bon

 ### Goal